satvikjadhav/LearnStack/Druid/design/storage/storage.md

 # Storage overview

 Druid stores data in datasources, which are similar to tables in a traditional RDBMS.
 Each datasource is partitioned by time and, optionally, further partitioned by other attributes.
-Each time range is called a chunk (for example, a single month, if your datasource is partitioned by month).
+Each time range is called a chunk (for example, a single month, if the datasource is partitioned by month).
 Within a chunk, data is partitioned into one or more segments.
 Each segment is a single file, typically comprising up to a few million rows of data.
 Since segments are organized into time chunks, it's sometimes helpful to think of segments as living on a timeline like the following.

 A datasource can be made up of just a few segments or even tens or hundreds of thousands of segements.
 Each segment is created by a MiddleManager as mutable and uncommitted.
 Data is queryable as soon as it is added to an uncommitted segment